 - 1 teaspoon lemon zest

 Place a small plate and spoon in the freezer.
-Sterilize 3 to 4 – 4 oz jars, lids and bands and set aside.
+Sterilize 4 – 4 oz jars, lids and bands and set aside.

-Combine all berries, sugar, lemon zest and juice and bring to a rolling boil.
-Bring to a boil for 1 minute.
-Stirring continuously, boil for a 1 minute or two.
+Combine the berries, water, sugar, salt, lemon zest and juice and bring to a rolling boil.
+Stirring continuously, cook for a 1 or 2 minutes.
 Reduce the heat to medium-low, stirring occasionally, cook for 10 minutes.

 At this point, start testing for doneness.
-Using the frozen plate and spoon, place a small amount of the fig jam on the chilled plate.
+Using the frozen plate and spoon, place a small amount of the jam on the chilled plate.
 Place the dish back in the refrigerator for 1 minute.
-Then run your finger through the mixture.
-If it forms a firm line that holds it shape on the sides, it’s done.
-If not, clean the plate and spoon and place them back in the freezer and repeat this process until you’ve reached a proper level of thickness.
+Tilt the plate to check for jelling, if the jam stays put or hardly moves you’re good.
+One final check I do is to run my finger through the mixture, if it forms a firm line and crinkles a bit on the sides, it’s ready.
+If neither happens, clean the plate and spoon and place them back in the freezer and repeat this process every few minutes until you’ve reached a proper level of jelling/thickness.

 Using a canning funnel, pour the hot mixture into 5 or 6 4 oz.
 Freezer canning jars.
 Leave about ½ inch headspace at the top of each jar.
 Let the filled jar cool on the counter for 30 to 40 minutes.
 Once cooled, label, date and store in the refrigerator up to a month or freeze for up to 12 months.

-Notes: The amount of time it takes to reach the right thickness is not an exact science.
+Notes: My jam recipe can easily be doubled or tripled using any berry variety or combination.
+The amount of time it takes to reach the right thickness is not an exact science.
 It all depends on the amount of moisture or lack thereof in the berries.
-You can use any type of berries.
-The recipe will work just the same.
-If you like your jam a little sweeter add a bit more sugar.
-If you want a little more tartness, you can add slightly more lemon juice.
+If you prefer your jam less chunky, mash it a bit while it simmers.
+Again, if you prefer your jam, a little sweeter and/or more tart add a bit more sugar, lemon juice or both.
 However, be careful not to add too much of either.
-I use small, heavy sided jars that can be found on line at many grocery stores and at Cost Plus/World Market.
+I like to use small, heavy sided jars for freezing, found online, at many grocery stores, or a Cost Plus/World Market.
+One last thing; you may easily can these jars using the hot water bath method.

 Time to eat…